How to Clean a Watch & Strap or Bracelet

 Sometimes I use leather wipes that combine a detergent with oil so you clean and nourish the leather at the same time.

-Do you have some more tips to clean your watch?
+Do you have some more tips for cleaning your watch?
 Leave them in the comments below.